185638 Erwinschwab

-185638 Erwinschwab (provisional designation ') is a potentially sub-kilometer Nysian asteroid from the inner regions of the asteroid belt.
+185638 Erwinschwab (provisional designation ') is a potentially sub-kilometer asteroid from the inner regions of the asteroid belt.
 It was discovered on 1 March 2008, by OAM-astronomers at the La Sagra Observatory in southern Spain.
 The asteroid is estimated to measure between 950 meters and 1.8 kilometers in diameter and was named after German astronomer Erwin Schwab in 2009.

 Orbit and classification

-Erwinschwab is a member of the Nysa family (405), the main belt's largest asteroid family with nearly 20 thousand members.
-The family also known as the Nysa-Polana complex, consisting of several distinct subfamilies.
+Erwinschwab is a member of the Nysa–Polana complex, a collection of overlapping asteroid families.
 The asteroid orbits the Sun in the inner main-belt at a distance of 2.0–2.8 AU once every 3 years and 8 months (1,342 days).
 Its orbit has an eccentricity of 0.16 and an inclination of 3° with respect to the ecliptic.

 The body's observation arc begins with its first identification as by Spacewatch at Kitt Peak Observatory in October 1995, more than 12 years prior to its official discovery observation at La Sagra in 2008.

 Physical characteristics

 The asteroid's spectral type is unknown.
-The Nysa family complex consist of S-, F- and C-type asteroids (SFC).
+The Nysa-Polana complex consist of S-, F- and C-type asteroids (SFC).

 Diameter and albedo

 Erwinschwab has not been observed by any space-based telescope such as the Infrared Astronomical Satellite IRAS, the Japanese Akari satellite or the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer.
 Based on an assumed albedo of 0.20, which is typical for silicaceous asteroid, the asteroid measures 0.95 kilometers in diameter for an absolute magnitude of 17.5.
-Since members of the Nysa family complex also include carbonaceous asteroid, Erwinschwab's albedo may also be estimated at 0.057, which translates into a larger diameter of 1.8 kilometers.
+Since members of the Nysa-Polana complex also include carbonaceous asteroid, Erwinschwab's albedo may also be estimated at 0.057, which translates into a larger diameter of 1.8 kilometers.